danieldickison/transmission-site/who.markdown

 ### Quilters

 * [Cordy J.](http://corduroyjoan.com) (lead quilter)
-* 56 quilters spread across 25 states and 4 countries: please reach out if you'd like to learn more about or collaborate with any of our quilters
+* 56 quilters of various styles and experience.
+Please reach out if you'd like to be put in touch with any of our quilters

 ### Audio Editors